WELCOME TO THE LEVINE LAB!

 Michael Lochner, B.Sc.

-I recently graduated from York University, where I received a Specialized Honours B.Sc. in Psychology.
+I graduated from York University, where I received a Specialized Honours B.Sc. in Psychology.
 I completed an independent research project and my undergraduate thesis with Dr. Asaf Gilboa and my fellow lab colleague Xuan Zhang where we explored the possible impacts of anodal stimulation (using HD-tDCS) upon semantic knowledge integration ability.
 During my time as lab manager of Dr. Mead's Well-Being Research Lab at York University, I previously completed various literature searches, coding tasks, coordinated lab activities and conducted in-person testing sessions.
 With these experiences, I aim to continue into graduate school studies within clinical psychology or cognitive neuroscience domains, in hopes of becoming a contributor to both research and clinical work.
 Outside of lab work and research, I enjoy jogging, journaling and novel reading.

 • Home